Siphosami Malunga: Family, Education, Career, Seizure of Farm -Pindula, Local Knowledge

 Siezure of Farm

 On 14 June 2021, Malunga's son Siphosami said the Lands Ministry notified him that they are coming on 15 June 2021 to take a privately owned farm, peg it and give it to people they have allocated it to.
-The farm is co-owned by Malunga with businessman, Charles Moyo, and Zephania Dlamini, a scientist working at the National University of Science and Technology.[2]
+The farm is co-owned by Malunga with businessman, Charles Moyo, and Zephaniah Dhlamini, a scientist working at the National University of Science and Technology.[2]

 References